lifebit-ai/mini-mock-nf/README.md

   a glob pattern.
 By default it is set to `"${baseDir}/reads/*_{1,2}*"`
 - `reference`: Path to a single text file.
 An example reference file is provided in `reads/reference.txt`
+- `adaptersDir`: Path to a directory.
+Must be a directory for the pipeline to pass.
 - `maxLines`: Text value parameter that should be an integer.
 It fetches the first N lines from the FastQ files.
 It can be used to force the pipeline to fail by providing a higher number than the number of lines in the FastQ files (the example ones contain